To see the other types of publications on this topic, follow the link: Fairy taless.

 Abstract:

 This material consists of interviews with leading international scholars of the fairy tale genre.
 In answering questions about the particular features of the genre, traditional forms of fairy tale narrative, and new approaches to fairy tale texts, the scholars highlight various examples of the fairy tale’s place in contemporary literature and culture.
-In addition, the interviews touch on the topics of gender, ideology, and colonial and postcolonial practices as evinced in folkloric and literary fairy tales, and on contemporary adaptations of fairy tale stories and their place in our culture today.
+In addition, the interviews touch on the topics of gender, ideology, and colonial and postcolonial practices as evinced in folkloric and literary fairy tales, and on contemporary adaptations of fairy tale stories and their place in our culture to

 APA, Harvard, Vancouver, ISO, and other styles